-The remining Einstein equation $E_{01}$ is known as the trivial equation, since it is automatically satisfied provided all the other Einstein equations are satisfied~\cite{Bondi62}.
+The remaining Einstein equation $E_{01}$ is known as the trivial equation, since it is automatically satisfied provided all the other Einstein equations are satisfied~\cite{Bondi62}.
 The solution Eq.~(\ref{e-pert}) subject to Eq.~(\ref{e-cons}) will be denoted by $f_M$; and this may be specialized to the case of no incoming radiation by setting $C_{in0}=0$ with the solution denoted by $f_{M0}$.
-The gravitational wave $\mathcal{H}_{M0}=h_+ +ih_\times$ in $f_{M0}$ is~\cite{Bishop-2005b}